-They can infest pubic hair, eyelashes, and eyebrows, though they most commonly live in the hair on the head.
+They can infest eyelashes and eyebrows, though they

 As lice lay eggs that hatch quickly, an infestation can build up rapidly.
 Killing lice requires the elimination of both the insects and their eggs.
-If a person uses a treatment that does not kill the eggs, they will need to repeat it once the eggs have hatched.
+If someone uses a treatment that does not kill the eggs, they will need to repeat it once the eggs hatch.

-Many people believe that home remedies can kill lice, eggs, or both.
-Below, learn about these remedies, as well as when to seek medical treatment and how to prevent lice from spreading.
+Some people believe home remedies can kill lice, eggs, or both.
+Below, learn about some of these remedies and the current evidence to support them.

 1. Anise oil

 Anise oil may coat and suffocate lice.
 A 2018 study of natural remedies for lice in children suggests that anise oil was one of the most effective natural remedies.